-, flying crow pose
+flying pigeon pose

-Eka Pada Galavasana, flying pigeon pose, works to open the deep lateral rotators of the hips: obturators, piriformis, gemellus and quadratus femoris.
-The particular arm strength we use in Yoga will come; one can work incrementally while building it - not taking it all the way to the full balance, but accepting more weight as you are ready.
-The external rotation of the hip with some of the body’s weight on it creates openness.
+Eka Pada Galavasana, flying pigeon pose, works to open the deep lateral rotators of the hips: obturators, piriformis, Gemellus muscles, and quadratus femoris.
+The particular arm strength we use in Yoga will come with time; one can work incrementally to build it, for instance, by not taking it all the way to the full balance, but accepting more weight over time as you are ready.
+The external rotation of the hip with some of the body’s weight on it creates more openness.

 - Cross left foot over right arm, hooking toes around the upper arm.
 Inhale deeply, and with a slow exhale, bend right leg at hip and knee, shifting the body’s weight onto hands, and lifting the right foot up and back.
 Keep toes hooked around arm.

 Eighteen and a half years ago, my running partner tricked me into going to yoga with him.
 I had been broadsided by a drunk driver, seriously injured, and so was not able to run the first Point Reyes to Bolinas Ridge Trail marathon, much to my dismay.
-I was missing my endorphin rush, deep breathing, using my body.
+I was missing my endorphin rush, deep breathing, and using my body.
 Friends and family said I would one day understand the meaning of being so seriously injured – that there was a higher purpose in force.

 Profoundly inspired by my first teacher, Tony Sanchez, I fell in love with Yoga in my first week of classes.
 I practiced for 385 days without a break, often running the 14 miles round- trip to class.
 After eight years, I took the advice of my teachers, enrolled in a training program, and began teaching.